openforis/sepal-doc/docs/source/team/style_guide.rst

     In this section of **SEPAL documentation**, you can learn how to:

-    -   Register to SEPAL
+    -    register to SEPAL
-    -   Use Google Earth Engine (GEE) with SEPAL
+    -    use GEE with SEPAL
-    -   Use Norway’s International Climate and Forests Initiative (NICFI) - Planet Lab data
+    -    use NICFI - Planet Lab data
-    -   Exchange files with SEPAL
+    -    exchange files with SEPAL
-    -   Manage your resources
+    -    manage your resources
-    -   Reset your password
+    -    reset your password

 Commas
 """"""

-A comma may separate two independent clauses before a conjunction, separate two independent clauses before a conjunction, set off complementary information, be used before the final "and" in a list to avoid ambiguity, or be used where a sentence comprises a complex series of phrases.
+A comma may separate two independent clauses before a conjunction, set off complementary information, be used before the final "and" in a list to avoid ambiguity, or be used where a sentence comprises a complex series of phrases.

     **Example**